rucio/documentation/docs/operator/policy_packages.md

 protocol-specific information for the RSE in question).
-`non_deterministic_pfn` algorithms are used on non-deterministic RSEs (most often tape systems), and may use additional information about the file (such as its dataset, its metadata, etc.) to construct the physical filename.
+`non_deterministic_pfn` algorithms are used on non-deterministic RSEs (most often tape systems), and may use additional information about the file (such as its metadata, any datasets that it is a part of, etc.) to construct the physical filename.
 Because files cannot be uploaded directly to non-deterministic storage, `non_deterministic_pfn` algorithms are only ever called for replications, but `lfn2pfn` algorithms can also be called for initial uploads.

 The `lfn2pfn` algorithm to be used is determined by the `lfn2pfn_algorithm` attribute of the relevant RSE.
 If this is not set,